2020 IMSA SportsCar Championship

+Acura Team Penske won the Daytona Prototype international championships with the No. 7 team, drivers Ricky Taylor and Hélio Castroneves.

 The 2020 IMSA SportsCar Championship (known for sponsorship reasons as the 2020 IMSA WeatherTech SportsCar Championship) was the 50th racing season sanctioned by the International Motor Sports Association (IMSA) (which traces its lineage back to the 1971 IMSA GT Championship).
 This was also the seventh United SportsCar Championship season and fifth under the name as the IMSA SportsCar Championship.
 The series began on January 25 with the 24 Hours of Daytona, and ended on November 14 with the 12 Hours of Sebring.